 Consider taking the steps below to reduce the risk of damage during a hurricane:

-- Make plans to secure your property.
+- Have a plan in place to secure your glass windows.
 Permanent storm shutters offer the best protection for windows.
-A second option is to board up windows with 5/8” marine plywood, cut to fit and ready to install.
-Tape does not prevent windows from breaking.
+An alternative option is to board up windows with 5/8” marine plywood, cut to fit and ready to install.
+Keep in mind, tape does not prevent windows from breaking.